flgame/demo/WarOfMoney/README.md

 see fl/game/Actions.ts

 4. to add a new module, you need(mvc):
-> actions to process network and data: XXX extends fl.BaseAction
+> actions to process network and data: XXX extends fl.BaseAction<br />
-> view to process the ui: XXX extends ui.BaseStaticComp
+> view to process the ui: XXX extends ui.BaseStaticComp<br />
-> mediator to process the updates by event： XXX extends fl.Mediator see fl/game/login or fl/game/scene
+> mediator to process the updates by event： XXX extends fl.Mediator<br />
+see fl/game/login or fl/game/scene